MinThaMie/fault-tolarant-toilet-protocol/README.md

-Given the fact that humans on average, regardless of gender, have very little affection for toilet seats that are covered in feces or urine [citation needed] we instead propose to optimize for toilet seat cleanliness.
-This introduces a novel optimization challenge and a new cost distribution across genders.
+Given the fact that humans on average, regardless of gender, have very little affection for toilet seats that are covered in feces or urine
+<sup>[citation needed]</sup> we instead propose to optimize for toilet seat
+cleanliness.
+This introduces a novel optimization challenge and a new cost/benefit distribution across genders.

 Secondly, both Choi and Harter assume that the parties in a toilet seat sharing scheme are cooperative.
 Thus, they try to optimize for a situation